Slower inflation eases pressure over rates pledge

-LONDON British inflation slowed in August and there were signs it could ease further, welcome news for the Bank of England which is planning to keep interest rates at a record low to steer the economy back to health.
+LONDON Inflation slowed in August and there were signs it could ease further, welcome news for the Bank of England which is planning to keep interest rates at a record low to steer the economy back to health.

 Consumer price inflation stood at an annual 2.7 percent versus 2.8 percent in July, the Office for National Statistics said on Tuesday, its second consecutive fall and in line with forecasts by economists.